manuGil/GitCoDev/gitcodev/lesson2.md

 git log --oneline --all                                         # new long option cat Lines.txt                                                   # verify
 ```
-The output of `Lines.txt` should yield:
+The output of `Lines.txt` should display:
 ```shell
 first line
 second line